 Will the hospital bill my insurance company directly?

-Yes, we will send a bill to your insurance company after you leave the hospital.
-Once the claim is processed, they will send an Explanation of Benefit statement in the mail to inform you of the charges and treatment you received.
+Yes, Spartanburg Regional will send a bill to your insurance company after you leave the hospital.
+Once the claim is processed, the insurance company will send an Explanation of Benefit statement in the mail to inform you of the charges and treatment you received.
 Any payments due to the hospital after insurance will be listed in these forms.

 Where can I find information about hospital quality and outcomes?